-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2018
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2020

-Net change in fund balances - total governmental funds \$ 19,553,598 Amounts reported for governmental activities in the statement of activities are different because: The acquisition of capital assets are reported in the governmental funds as expenditures.
+Net change in fund balances - total governmental funds \$ (6,227,099) Amounts reported for governmental activities in the statement of activities are different because: The acquisition of capital assets are reported in the governmental funds as expenditures.
 However, for governmental activities those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
-Capital outlay reported in governmental fund statements Depreciation expenses reported in the statement of activities Amount by which capital outlays are greater (less) than depreciation in the current period.
-24,689,571 (1,478,098) 23,211,473 Pension expense reported in the governmental funds represents current year required contributions into the defined benefit pension plan.
-Pension expense in the Statement of Activities is actuarially determined by the defined benefit pension plan as the difference between the net pension liability from the prior ye the current year, with some adjustments.
-Difference between the required contributions into the defined benefit plan and the actuarially determined change in net pension liability between years, with adjustments (378,710) Repayment of principal on long-term debt is reported in the governmental funds as an expenditure, but is reported as a reduction in long-term debt in the statement of net position and does not affect the statement of activities The amount of long-term debt principal payments in the current year is 2,706,419 Debt and capital lease proceeds are reported in governmental funds as an other financing source, but are reported as an increase in outstanding long-term debt in the statement of net position and do not affect the statement of activities The amount of debt and capital lease proceeds in the current year is (41,463,314) Debt premiums are reported in the governmental funds as revenues when those amounts are received.
+Capital outlay reported in governmental fund statements and donated assets Depreciation expenses reported in the statement of activities Amount by which capital outlays are greater (less) than depreciation in the current period.
+9,931,919 (3,478,902) 6,453,017 Pension expense reported in the governmental funds represents current year required contributions into the defined benefit pension plan.
+Pension expense in the Statement of Activities is actuarially determined by the defined benefit pension plan as the difference between the net pension liability from the prior year the current year, with some adjustments.
+Difference between the required contributions into the defined benefit plan and the actuarially determined change in net pension liability between years, with adjustments to (99,177) Repayment of principal on long-term debt is reported in the governmental funds as an expenditure, but is reported as a reduction in long-term debt in the statement of net position and does not affect the statement of activities 4.000 (0.5 The amount of long-term debt principal payments in the current year is Long-term debt proceeds, including capital leases, provide current financial resources to governmental funds but issuing long-term debt increases long-term liabilities in the statement of net position.
+Repayment of principal on long-term debt is reported in governmental funds as an expenditure The amount of capital lease proceeds in the current year is 1,832,685 Debt premiums are reported in the governmental funds as revenues when those amounts are received.
 However, the premium is shown in the statement of net position and allocated over the life of the debt issue as interest income in the statement of activities.
-Amount of debt premium received in the current year Amount of debt premiums amortized in the current year (1,501,008) 100,291 (1,400,717) Vested employee benefits and OPEB are reported in the governmental funds when amounts are paid.
+Amount of debt premiums amortized in the current year 113,404 Vested employee benefits and OPEB are reported in the governmental funds when amounts are paid.
 The statement of activities reports values of benefits earned during the year.
-Change in compensated absences Change in OPEB - District health insurance plan liability and related deferred outflows and inflows of resources Change in OPEB - group life insurance plan liability and related deferred outflows and inflows of resources 100,291 (92,100) (63,222) (75,494) In governmental funds, interest payments on outstanding long-term debt are reported as an expenditure when paid.
+Change in compensated absences Change in OPEB - District health insurance plan liability and related deferred outflows and inflows of resources (83,074) 75,636 Change in OPEB - group life insurance plan liability and related deferred outflows and inflows of resources In governmental funds, interest payments on outstanding long-term debt are reported (83,129) as an expenditure when paid.
 In the statement of activities, interest is reported as incurred.
-The amount of interest paid during the current period The amount of interest accrued during the current period Interest paid is greater (less) than interest accrued by 1,183,972 (1,536,721) (352,749) Change in net position - governmental activities \$ 1,645,184
+The amount of interest paid during the current period The amount of interest accrued during the current period Interest paid is greater (less) than interest accrued by 2,189,463 (2,172,818) 16,645 Change in net position - governmental activities \$ 1,702,630

-Exhibit A-7 School District of McFarland, Wisconsin Statement of Net Position Fiduciary Funds June 30, 2018
+Exhibit A-7 School District of McFarland, Wisconsin Statement of Net Position Fiduciary Funds June 30, 2020